 •Patron and donor communications such as letters or verbal feedback

 •Methods and preferences of CITS communications

 We do not sell our list or patron and donor information under any circumstance.
-Only authorized CITS staff and artist promoters may have access to patron information.

 The personal information that you voluntarily provide to The Centre is protected under the provisions of Canada’s federal privacy legislations.
 Depending on the nature of the transaction, CITS generally collects, your name, address (post and electronic), telephone number and payment information related to ticket purchases, subscriptions, donations, newsletters and information mailings.
 The Centre may collect demographic information such as your date of birth, gender and language preference for marketing and fundraising purposes.

 As a patron and donor of CITS, you can enjoy some of the following benefits,

 In order to provide you with these special offers and other advantages, we use your information to:

 •inform you of show and parking info as well as local dining recommendations via our pre-show email,

 •provide you with access to your on-line ticketing account,

 •inform you of important changes to CITS performances,